Medication Search - Mitomycin for injection by Hospira

 Your doctor may have suggested this medication for conditions other than the ones listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

-What form(s) does the Mitomycin for injection by Hospira medication come in?
+What form(s) does Mitomycin for injection by Hospira come in?

 5 mg